Let Us Help

 How to Start: Become a Client

-The first step in receiving LaunchLab service is by filling out an intake form and becoming a LaunchLab client.
+The first step in receiving LaunchLab services is by filling out an intake form and becoming a LaunchLab client.
 Click the link below, and you will be prompted to enter your email address* and password.
 You will then be redirected to the West Virginia University-branded CAS (Central Authentication Service) page, which will prompt you for your Login Username and Password.
 If this is your first time logging into a SharePoint site, you may be directed to a generic landing page.

 In that case, click this link again after you’ve completed the login process.